Arrington: Mission Network to Launch Within Year

-Acting Defense Department (DOD) Chief Information Officer (CIO) Katie Arrington used her final public address in the role to announce that the Pentagon is moving to deploy Mission Network as a Service, an effort she said would unify the department’s secret-level systems in under a year.
+Acting Defense Department (DOD) Chief Information Officer (CIO) Katie Arrington used her final public address in the role to announce that the Pentagon is moving to deploy Mission Network as a Service, an effort she said would unify the department’s secret-level systems, in under a year.

 The initiative seeks to merge roughly 17 separate networks used by combatant commands into a single, secure environment intended to improve data sharing and interoperability across the DOD, which the Trump administration has rebranded as the Department of War.